xlladdins/xll/docs/Excel4MacrosH-P.md

 **ON.RECALC**(sheet\_text, macro\_text)

-Sheet\_text    is the name of a sheet, given as text.
+Sheet\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of a sheet, given as text.
 If sheet\_text is omitted, the macro is run whenever any open sheet not specified by a previous ON.RECALC formula is recalculated.
 Only one ON.RECALC formula can be run for each recalculation.

-Macro\_text    is the name of, or an R1C1-style reference to, a macro you want to run when the sheet specified by sheet\_text is recalculated.
+Macro\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of, or an R1C1-style reference to, a macro you want to run when the sheet specified by sheet\_text is recalculated.
 The name or reference must be in text form.
 The macro will be run each time the sheet is recalculated until ON.RECALC is cleared.
 If macro\_text is omitted, recalculating reverts to its normal behavior, and any macros assigned by previous ON.RECALC functions are turned off.

 **Remarks**